johnwake/locust-docker/README.md

 # Locust Docker
-Docker image for the [Locust](http://locust.io/) load testing tool and sample Kubernetes configuration files for distributed deployment.
+Docker image for the [Locust](http://locust.io/) load testing tool to be used as apart of CI.

 ## Usage
 The Docker image can be run standalone by passing a URL to your locustfile: